-asyncpyodide.loadPackagesFromImports(code, messageCallback, errorCallback)
+pyodide.loadPackagesFromImports(code, messageCallback, errorCallback)

 Inspect a Python code chunk and use pyodide.loadPackage() to install any known packages that the code chunk imports.
-Uses the Python API pyodide.find imports() to inspect the code.
+Uses the Python API pyodide.find_imports() to inspect the code.

 For example, given the following code as input